fhumbertodf/dicionario/Textos01.md

 ## 001 - First Snow Fall.

 >*Today is November 26th.
-0.250
+0.25
 It snowed all day today.
-0.375
+0.38
 The snow is beautiful.
-1.125
+1.13
 The snow finally stopped.
-1.000
+1.00
 My sister and I are excited.
-0.875
+0.88
 My Mom doesn't like the snow.
-1.250
+1.25
 My Mom has to shovel the drive way.
-0.625
+0.63
 My sister and I get to play.
-0.875
+0.88
 I put on my hat and mittens.
-0.250
+0.25
 My Mom puts on my scarf.
-0.375
+0.38
 My Mom zippers my jacket.
-0.375
+0.38
 My sister puts on her hat and mittens.
-1.000
+1.00
 My Mom puts on her scarf.
-0.375
+0.38
 My Mom zippers her jacket.
-0.375
+0.38
 My sister and I go outside.
-0.750
+0.75
 We begin to make a snow man.
-1.250
+1.25
 My Mom starts to shovel the snow.
-1.375
+1.38
 My sister and I make snow angels.
-1.750
+1.75
 My sister and I throw snowballs.
-0.875
+0.88
 It starts to snow again.
-1.000
+1.00
 We go inside for hot chocolate.
-0.250*
+0.25  *

-('snow', 8), ('sister', 6), ('mom', 6), ('today', 2), ('shovel', 2), ('hat', 2), ('mitten', 2), ('scarf', 2), ('zipper', 2), ('jacket', 2), ('start', 2)
+('snow',8), ('sister',6), ('mom',6), ('today',2), ('shovel',2), ('hat',2), ('mitten',2), ('scarf',2), ('zipper',2), ('jacket',2), ('start',2)

 ## 002 - Jessica's First Day of School.